uppalapatisumanth/User-Interaction-Recorder---Test-Case-Generator/README.md

 - **Solution**: Easily re-record flows when interfaces change

 ## How to Use
+Browser Extension Installation
+## 🚀 How to Install This Chrome Extension

+Follow these steps to add the extension manually:

+1. Download or clone this repository:
+   - Click **Code → Download ZIP**
+   - Extract the ZIP file on your computer

+2. Open **Google Chrome** and go to:

+3. Enable **Developer Mode** (top-right corner).

+4. Click **Load unpacked** button.

+5. Select the extracted project folder (the one that contains `manifest.json`).

+6. The extension will be added to Chrome.
+- You can see the extension icon in the toolbar (top-right).
+- Pin it if needed for quick access.

 ### Installation
+open the CMD go into the folder and make server setup.
 1. **Server Setup**:
    ```bash
    npm install